The Rings of Power: Middle-Earth Words You Should Know Before Watching

-There's a reason folks who wax lyrical about the nitty gritty of JRR Tolkien's works are often referred to as scholars.
-Watching The Lord of the Rings and The Hobbit is the tip of a genuinely massive iceberg, which is why a lot of people who enjoyed the films are a little confused about what's happening in all of the trailers for the upcoming Amazon series The Rings of Power.
+There's a reason folks who study JRR Tolkien's works are often referred to as scholars.
+Watching The Lord of the Rings and The Hobbit is the tip of a massive iceberg.
+That's why a lot of people who enjoyed the films are a little confused about what's happening in the Amazon series The Rings of Power.

 But don't panic!
-You don't need to read an epic tome or watch 20 hours of Extended Editions to appreciate this new series when it comes to Amazon Prime Video on Sept.
-2. Armed with whatever you remember from the last time you watched The Lord of the Rings and this quick terminology guide, you'll be prepared to enjoy this series without feeling terribly lost at these words you've never heard used in the movies before.
+You don't need to read an epic tome or watch 20 hours of Extended Editions to appreciate this new series.
+Armed with whatever you remember from the last time you watched The Lord of the Rings and this quick terminology guide, you'll be prepared to enjoy this series without feeling terribly lost at these words you've never heard used in the movies before.

 The Second Age